partiql/partiql-lang-kotlin/docs/tutorials/Tutorial.md

 # Getting Started

-PartiQL provides an interactive shell, or Read Evaluate Print Loop (REPL), that allows users to write and evaluate PartiQL queries.
+PartiQL provides an interactive shell that allows users to write and evaluate PartiQL queries.

 ## Prerequisites